Dr. Wesley Reisser

-Wesley J. Reisser is a Senior Foreign Affairs Officer at the State Department, where he has worked mostly on Middle Eastern and European issues, human rights, and the United Nations, including work on Israel-Palestinian negotiations, Syria, Ukraine, and Iran, as well as working on developing foreign policy to address the rights of lesbian, gay, bisexual, and transgender people around the world.
-Dr. Reisser holds a Bachelors Degree, Summa Cum Laude and Phi Beta Kappa, in International Affairs and History from The George Washington University, and a Masters Degree in Geography from the same institution that focuses on borders and peace settlements.
+Dr. Wesley Reisser is a Senior Foreign Affairs Officer at the State Department, where he has worked mostly on Middle Eastern and European issues, human rights, and the United Nations, including work on Israel-Palestinian negotiations, Syria, Ukraine, and Iran.
+He also has experience developing foreign policy to address the rights of lesbian, gay, bisexual, and transgender people around the world.
+Dr. Reisser holds a Bachelor's degree, Summa Cum Laude and Phi Beta Kappa, in International Affairs and History from the George Washington University, and a Masters Degree in Geography, focusing on borders and peace settlements, from the same institution.
 In 2010, he completed a Ph.D. in Geography from UCLA with a dissertation on American border proposals and peacemaking efforts following World War I. Dr. Reisser teaches geography at the George Washington University, including courses on political geography and energy resources.
-He is a regular lecturer on Middle East Geography, Multilateral Diplomacy, and Middle East Peace at the State Department’s Foreign Service Institute.
+He is a regular lecturer on Middle East Geography, Multilateral Diplomacy, and Middle East Peace at the State Department Foreign Service Institute.
 His first book, “The Black Book: Woodrow Wilson’s Secret Plan for Peace” was published in 2012, and his second book, “Energy Resources: From Science to Society” was released in 2018.
 He has since joined the author team for the popular world regional geography “Globalization & Diversity” textbooks.
-Besides his professional work, in 2011 Dr. Reisser founded a Central and Eastern European dance group in Washington, DC called the Carpathia Folk Dance Ensemble, and is the 2007 National Geography Bowl Champion.
+In 2011, he founded the Carpathia Folk Dance Ensemble, a Central and Eastern European dance group, in Washington, DC.
+Dr. Reisser is the 2007 National Geography Bowl Champion.